Hampshire holiday lodge, South Downs

 Alton station is six miles away so a car is often necessary but some guests prefer to cycle or even take the train to Alton and a taxi at the start of the week and a taxi back at the end, this saving on long distance travelling.
 This allows for lots of walking in between and a great saving for the environment.

-Responsible travel: Hampshire holiday lodge, South Downs
+Responsible tourism: Hampshire holiday lodge, South Downs

 There is an excellent view from our garden across a field, which is edged by Oakhanger Stream, to the woods (or hanger) beyond.
 It is just as picturesque as it sounds!
 If you climb to the top of this wood covered hill there is a lovely view which you can also see from the garden.
 The walk to Selborne takes you past Priory Farm, named after the Monks Priory, long since destroyed.
 Oakhanger has an ancient, pre-Roman history and the road outside our house is on the line of a Roman Road.
 Some local roads are very narrow with steep banks, allegedly some of the oldest in southern England.